jubaedprince/nohunchAPI/readme.md

 # nohunchAPI
 API for NOHUNCH

-# made by JP, ken? ken?
+# made by JP, ken?